-1. Application

-- Focus of this step is to begin the planter candidate process and receive initial feedback from the BBA Executive Director. - The planter candidate purchases and completes the online Lifeway Church Planter Assessment at http://churchplanter.lifeway.com and submits it to the BBA Executive Director.
-Upon receipt of the completed assessment report, BBA will reimburse the candidate for the full cost of the Lifeway assessment. - NOTE: The Church Planter Initial Assessment from the North American Mission Board (NAMB) may be substituted for the Lifeway assessment.
-See your state convention representative to see if they require the NAMB assessment. - In addition to the online assessment, the candidate also submits the following to the BBA Executive Director: Resume, list of references, brief bio & testimony, a faith-andpractices statement (form provided by BBA), a criminal background check release form (provided by BBA), and audio or video recordings of two sermons (online or other medium). - The planter candidate begins the candidate process with the Texas Baptist state convention of his choice. - The BBA Executive Director reviews the application and provides feedback to the candidate. - If both BBA and the candidate agree, then the process proceeds to step two. - 2.
-Assessment Team Interview with the Planter Candidate and Wife - Focus of this step is on BBA and other potential partners making a final decision about partnering with the planter candidate. - The planter candidate and his wife meet with a BBA assessment team for a 2.5 to 3hour interview based on the Church Planter Profile, a set of behavioral characteristics that are usually found in successful church planters.
-The BBA Executive Director is the leader of the assessment team.

-- The assessment team submits their report to the BBA Executive Director. - The BBA Executive Director reviews the assessment report with the candidate and with potential planting partners. - If there is general agreement, then the process proceeds to step three.
+- 1. Application - Focus of this step is to begin the planter candidate process and receive initial feedback from the BBA Executive Director. - The candidate submits the following to the BBA Executive Director: Resume, list of references, brief bio & testimony, a faith-and-practices statement (form provided by BBA), a criminal background check release form (provided by BBA) and audio or video recordings of two sermons (online or other medium). - The candidate completes the P.L.A.C.E. assessment including debriefing with the BBA Church Health Consultant. - The candidate begins the candidate process with the Texas Baptist state convention of his choice. - The BBA Executive Director reviews the application and provides feedback to the candidate. - If both BBA and the candidate agree, then the process proceeds to step two. - 2.
+Assessment Team Interview - Focus of this step is on BBA and other potential partners making a final decision about partnering with the planter candidate. - The candidate and his wife meet with a BBA assessment team for a 2.5 to 3-hour interview.
+The BBA Executive Director is the leader of the assessment team which is comprised of potential planting partners.
+This assessment is in addition to any other assessment required by the planter's state convention. - The assessment team members share with the BBA Executive Director their decisions about partnering. - The BBA Executive Director reports the results to the candidate. - If there is agreement about partnering, then the process proceeds to step three.